artissist/website/_docs/architecture.md

 - **Row-level security** scoped by ownerId/orgId
 - **KMS encryption** for all data stores
 - **Signed URLs** for secure S3 access

+## Deployment and Infrastructure
+- GitHub Actions build and deploy the site and services
+- Infrastructure is provisioned with Terraform using reusable modules
+- Automated testing gates changes before promotion

+## Security and Compliance
+- All traffic is encrypted in transit with TLS
+- Secrets are managed through AWS Secrets Manager
+- Audit logs capture all user actions for compliance reviews

+## Observability
+- Amazon CloudWatch aggregates logs and metrics
+- Distributed tracing with AWS X-Ray
+- Alerts notify the team of service disruptions